kjreills/super-simple-progress-bar/README.md

-# super-simple-progress-bar
+# Super Simple Progress Bar
-A very basic progress bar library for C++ console applications
+A beautiful, easy to use progress bar for C++ console applications.

+Built using the Windows Subsystem for Linux.